etylermoss/usbswitch/README.md

 * Due to the way it uses usb id's, it cannot attach devices where there is multiple of the same device plugged in.
 * Unable to parse more than 2 arguments at the same time, except with -l.

+# Notes
-[Untested on non qemu / kvm virtual machines]
+* Untested on non qemu / kvm virtual machines